 2017 Q2 PoF Portfolio Performance

 The market hummed along in the second quarter.
 Volatility remained low, and gains were slow, but steady.
-The S&P 500 (Personal Capital’s standard benchmark) returned 2.57%, while my portfolio returned 2.78%.
+The S&P 500 (Empower’s standard benchmark) returned 2.57%, while my portfolio returned 2.78%.

 Returns were boosted by the strong performance of international stocks.
 Developed markets outpaced emerging markets, making Vanguard’s Developed Markets Index my strongest performer at 6.38% for the quarter.

 My bond fund did what bond funds tend to do.
 While they typically underperform in good times, they also can be expected to outperform when stocks are down.
 As JL Collins says, they “smooth the ride.”
 In the second quarter, Vanguard’s Total Bond Fund gained 0.84%.